Helping you settle in as quickly as possible

 You should make sure you have completed online enrolment, and have either uploaded or posted a photograph prior to attending this session.
-Further details will be sent on how to enrol online in due course.
+Further details are avilable here.

 It is important that you do this so that you will have a University Card which will enable you to use the Library and Computing services, including email, both of which you will need right from the start of the academic year.
 Your card also gives you access to the Library and certain buildings around campus.